dalyn-lambert/Toukei-Time/README.md

 ## Visit the Site

 [Toukei Time](https://toukei-time.vercel.app/)
-You can log in using following creditials:
+You can log in using following credentials:
 email: `shoko@jujutsuhigh.edu`
 password: `gojorules`